Canadian Eskimo Dog

-Lineage
+History

 The first dogs arrived in the Americas 12,000 years ago, with the first humans who crossed over the Bering Strait.
 However, people and their dogs did not settle in the Arctic until the arrival of two groups from Siberia, the Paleo-Eskimo in c.
 2400 BC and then the Thule people c.
 AD 1000.
 The Inuit dogs from Canada (Canadian Eskimo Dog) and Greenland (Greenland Dog) descended from dogs associated with the Thule people, who relied on them for transportation from Siberia.

 In 2015, a study using a number of genetic markers indicated that these were both the same dog and should not be treated as separate breeds, that they maintain an indigenous heritage that predates colonization and the timing of which corresponds with the arrival of the Thule people, and that they were distinct from Siberian Huskies, Alaskan huskies and Alaskan Malamutes.
 The maternal mitochondrial DNA sequences of the Inuit dogs were classified as haplotype A31 that indicates a common female ancestor.
 This haplotype could not be found in other modern dogs; the nearest match was with the 1,000 year–old remains of a dog from Florida.

-A 2018 study found that all indigenous dogs originally brought by the first wave of human migration into the Americas, termed the "pre-contact dog" (PCD) clade, are now extinct.
+A 2018 study found that all indigenous dogs originally brought by the first wave of human migration into the Americas are now extinct.
 The group includes the dogs brought by Paleo-Eskimos 4,500 years ago.
 The Canadian Eskimo dogs, brought in a later wave by the Thule people, belong to the neighbouring group of Arctic dogs.
-A 2019 study confirms that these later Arctic dogs were dispersed by the Inuit across North America 2000 years ago, replacing the first wave of PCDs where they went.
+A 2019 study confirms that these later Arctic dogs were dispersed by the Inuit across North America 2000 years ago, replacing the first wave of pre-Columbian dogs where they went.